AOrobator/HelloAndroid/lesson6/Lesson6_InstrumentationTests.md

 until all tasks are done/main UI thread is idle, then finds the view.
 Afterwards, it either performs a `ViewAction` or does a `ViewAssertion`.

+Back to our own test, we can create our DSL for Espresso to improve the readability of our tests.
+See [TipCalcActivityKotlinDslTest] for example.
+This test still has much room for improvement.

+## The Robot Pattern

 [test-pyramid]: test_pyramid.png "test-pyramid"
 [espresso-cheatsheet]: espresso-cheatsheet.png "espresso-cheatsheet"
 [TipCalcActivityTest]: ../lesson5/src/androidTest/java/com/orobator/helloandroid/lesson5/TipCalcActivityTest.kt